 2.0 AWARD ELIGIBILITY

-All members of Unit 3 (Faculty, Librarians, Coaches, and Counselors) are eligible to compete for MGSS programs (except faculty members receiving new faculty reassigned time).
-Only tenured, probationary, and full-time lecturers are eligible to compete for reassigned time & faculty small grant funding.
-Faculty members receiving new faculty reassigned time are only eligible to apply for a faculty small grant and are not eligible for any other award under this policy.
+All members of Unit 3 (Faculty, Librarians, Coaches, and Counselors) are eligible to compete for MGSS programs, reassigned time, and faculty small grant funding, except for faculty members receiving new faculty reassigned time, who are only eligible to apply for a faculty small grant and are not eligible for any other award under this policy.
 Faculty members with 12-month full-time appointments are not eligible for summer stipends.
 Summer stipend applicants may not have additional employment in the CSU or an auxiliary equivalent to 6 WTUs or more during the summer.
 This is to allow for an equitable distribution of available resources and to ensure adequate time for RSCA.

+Alternative text:

+2.0 AWARD ELIGIBILITY

+2.0.1 Mini-Grants and Summer Stipends

+All members of Unit 3 (Faculty, Librarians, Coaches, and Counselors) not receiving new faculty reassigned time are eligible to compete for MGSS awards.
+Summer stipend applicants may not have additional employment in the CSU or an auxiliary equivalent to 6 WTUs or more during the summer.

+2.0.2 RSCA Reassigned Time

+Tenured, probationary, and full-time lecturer faculty not receiving new faculty reassigned time are eligible to compete for RSCA reassigned time awards.

+2.0.3 Faculty Small Grants

+Tenured, probationary, and full-time lecturer faculty, including those receiving new faculty reassigned time, are eligible to compete for faculty small grant funding.

 3.0 TYPES OF AWARDS

-A faculty member is allowed to apply for only one award: a summer stipend, a mini-grant, reassigned time, or faculty small grant in a given year under this policy.
+A faculty member is allowed to receive for only one award: a summer stipend, a mini-grant, reassigned time, or faculty small grant in a given year under this policy.
 All applications for these awards shall be subject to the same application deadline.

 3.1 Mini-Grants and Summer Stipends